 - Paper-II: Aptitude Test, Mathematics, and Drawing

-- Duration: The time given to complete the examination will be 3 hours i.e. 180 minutes.
+- Duration: The time given to complete the JEE Main 2020 examination will be 3 hours, i.e. 180 minutes.

-- Marking Scheme: Four marks will be awarded for every correct answer and one mark will be reduced for incorrect answers.
+- Marking Scheme: Four marks will be awarded for every correct answer and one mark will be deducted for incorrect answers.
 For drawing, two questions will be asked for 100 marks.

 *Note: 20 questions will be MCQs & 5 questions will be numerical type questions.

 Section-wise Exam Pattern for JEE Main 2020 Paper-II

 Solving previous year question papers will enable the candidate to understand the exam pattern and plan their time effectively.

 The JEE Main 2020 Syllabus will be based on the subjects and topics from Classes 11 and 12.
 This is common for both JEE Mains and JEE Advanced.
 Just that the difficulty level of these sections is higher in the JEE Advanced Exam.
 JEE Mains and Advanced Syllabus 2020 for Paper-I and Paper-II are discussed below:

 - Paper-I - Physics, Chemistry (Organic and Inorganic), and Mathematics.

 - Paper-II - Aptitude Test, Mathematics, and Drawing.
 [Aptitude Test is for B.Arch./B.Planning].

 The lists below will give an idea about the topics included in each subject.